 Ohio has a personal injury statute of limitations.
 In most situations, you have two years from the date of the accident or discovery of your injuries to file a civil lawsuit.
 This sounds like plenty of time, but evidence and witnesses may not be available for long.
 It’s wise to consult with a personal injury lawyer in Akron and preserve your legal rights.

 Significant injury cases are often handled through the Summit County Court of Common Pleas.Court Forms & Rules

 Proving that another party caused your injuries and subsequent financial harm due to their negligence can be challenging and requires evidence.
 Some common examples of evidence in personal injury cases are:

 If you or a loved one were harmed because of another’s negligence in or around Akron, Ohio, the following could help your case:

 The compensation varies based on the facts and the extent of your injuries.
 While there is no average settlement, you can understand your case better and what to expect by speaking with a local personal injury lawyer.

 Winning can mean a lot of things.
-A successful claim usually revolves around holding the right party accountable and securing sufficient financial compensation for what you endured.
+A successful personal injury claim usually revolves around holding the right party accountable and securing sufficient financial compensation for what you endured.
 There are no guarantees in a personal injury claim, but you can do a few things to improve your odds of success.

 Most quality personal injury law firms in Akron, including KNR, operate on contingency.
-This means your attorney does not get paid unless you obtain compensation.
+This means your injury attorney does not get paid unless you obtain compensation.
 And at KNR, we focus on getting you more than us.